avinetworks/demo-in-a-box/README.md

 curl -sSL https://raw.githubusercontent.com/avinetworks/demo-in-a-box/master/demo-install.sh | sudo bash
 ```

-The default setup will deploy an Avi demo using version 17.2.12.
+The default setup will deploy the Avi Default Demo using version 17.2.12.

 ### Optional Arguments
-There are some some optional arguments that can be provided.
-Each arguments is provided by proceeding it with a <strong>-s</strong>.
+There are optional arguments that may be provided.
+Every argument provided is proceeded with a <strong>-s</strong>.

  <table class="table table table-bordered table-hover">